France says U.S. must give EU firms guarantees on Iran sanctions

-PARIS The United States must deliver concrete guarantees that European firms will not be penalised for trading with Iran should sanctions on Tehran be re-imposed, France's foreign minister said on Tuesday.
+PARIS The United States must deliver concrete guarantees that European firms will not be penalized for trading with Iran should sanctions on Tehran be re-imposed, France's foreign minister said on Tuesday.

 The lifting of sanctions imposed on Iran by the West could begin in the first quarter of 2016 if Iran meets its obligations under a deal struck with major powers in July which is designed to stop it acquiring nuclear weapons.